swcarpentry-ja/carpentries-coc/topic_folders/mentoring/discussion_session.md

 #### Procedure - Instructor Discussion Session

 This document describes how instructor discussion sessions are organized and conducted.
-This information is summarized in checklists for the hosts and discussion organizer [here](checklists-discussion-sessions.md).
+Checklists for the hosts and discussion organizer are [here](discussion_session_checklist.html).

 #### Terminology